meglanghoffdesign/adopto/TEST_CASES_ProfileAccess.md

-# Test Cases for Profile Access and Data Retrieval Functionality - Pet Adoption App
+# Test Cases for Profile Access and Data Retrieval Functionality - Adopto

-This document outlines test cases for verifying the **Profile Access and Data Retrieval Functionality** in the Pet Adoption App, ensuring that users can view, edit, and retrieve their profile data effectively.
+This document outlines test cases for verifying the **Profile Access and Data Retrieval Functionality** in the Adopto, ensuring that users can view, edit, and retrieve their profile data effectively.

 ---